Feeding Raw will give me and/or my ferrets Salmonella

 Feeding raw is expensive – much more expensive than kibble

-Myth.
-Feeding raw meat can save you a significant amount of money…
+On the contrary, feeding raw meat can save you a significant amount of money when compare to feeding high quality kibble.

-– Ferrets who eat kibble do not get enough of the proteins and nutrients that they need from kibble, so they have to eat more food to make up for this lack.
-(Think of herbivores who have to eat all day to accumulate enough nutrition out of the low-protein plants they eat, this is the same concept).
-On the other hand, a ferret on a properly balanced raw diet will receive all of the protein and other nutrients that he/she needs.
-In addition, the nutrients of raw foods are much more easily absorbed, allowing the ferret to get even more nutrition out of every morsel of food.
+Kibble has less of the proteins and nutrients that ferrets need per unit of volume than raw meat, so they have to eat more food to make up for this lack.
+(Think of herbivores who have to eat all day to accumulate enough nutrition out of the low-protein plants they eat - this is the same concept).
+On the other hand, a ferret on a properly balanced raw diet will receive all of the protein and other nutrients and calories that he/she needs from a much smaller volume of food.
+The nutrients of raw foods are much more easily absorbed, allowing the ferret to get even more nutrition out of every morsel of food.
 This means that a ferret on a raw diet will typically consume a smaller volume of food than a ferret who is fed kibble.

 Feeding raw will make my ferret aggressive/viscous/more likely to bite/bloodthirsty